abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 On this page, we are going to see what happens under the hood when a source text in Paxter language got parsed and interpreted.
-Let us consider evaluating the following source text as our motivating example:
+Let’s consider evaluating the following source text as our motivating example:

 ```paxter
 Please visit @link["https://example.com"]{@italic{this} website}. @line_break